HL7/US-Core/input/intro-notes/StructureDefinition-us-core-implantable-device-intro.md

 - This profile supports the requirement to retrieve an 170.315(a)(14) [Implantable device list](https://www.healthit.gov/test-method/implantable-device-list).
 Implementers are encouraged to use the FDA Global UDI Database (GUDID) and associated APIs to parse and validate the UDI:
   - The [AccessGUDID API](https://www.fda.gov/medical-devices/global-unique-device-identification-database-gudid/accessgudid-public) provides access to device records in GUDID including safety information and UDI.
 It includes APIs to query and download a complete list of implantable devices registered in GUDID.
   - The Parse UDI API allows users to pass a UDI and return each part of the UDI in a structured format (specifically the serialNumber, lotNumber, expirationDate, distinctIdentifier (returned as donation_id) or manufactureDate).
-- {:.new-content #FHIR-28942}Implantable medical devices that have UDI information **SHALL** represent this information in either `carrierAIDC` or `carrierHRF`.
+- {:.new-content #FHIR-28942}Implantable medical devices that have UDI information **SHALL** represent this information in `Device.carrierHRF`.
-     - Although both are marked as must support, the server systems are not required to support both `carrierAIDC` and `carrierHRF`, but **SHALL** support at least one of these elements.
-     - The client application **SHALL** support both elements.
      - UDI may not be present in all scenarios such as historical implantable devices, patient reported implant information, payer reported devices, or improperly documented implants.
-If UDI is not present and the manufacturer (`manufacturer`) model number (`model`) information is available, they **SHOULD** be included to support historical reports of implantable medical devices
+If UDI is not present and the manufacturer (`Device.manufacturer`) model number (`Device.model`) information is available, they **SHOULD** be included to support historical reports of implantable medical devices
 - {:.new-content #FHIR-28942}For Implantable medical devices that have UDI information, all five UDI-PI elements present **SHALL** be represented in the corresponding US Core Implantable Device Profile element:

   |UDI-PI element|US Core Implantable Device Profile element|